DigitalWarrior/piholeparser/RecentRunLogs/TopLevelScripts/25-Processing-Internal-Whitelists.md

 ____________________________________
 #
 ### Checking For Script Whitelist File.
 * Script Whitelist File not there, not removing.
-Mon Apr  1 00:20:17 MDT 2024
+Tue Apr  2 00:20:17 MDT 2024
 ### Pulling Domains From Individual Lists.
 122 In Backupbitlockerrecoverykey
 122 In BildDE